C3S/redmine_openpgp/README.rst

 Whenever a mail is sent:

-- if the plugin is enabled globally / on project level:
+- if the plugin is enabled globally or on project level:

   - if the recipient owns a key: